stalniy/casl/docs-src/src/content/pages/guide/subject-type-detection/en.md

 * when subject is an `object`

 If you don't want to handle all that cases, you can fallback to built-in `detectSubjectType` function which will do this for you.

+> CASL supports classes and functions as subject types, to detect subject type which class or function represents, it calls `detectSubjectType` during `Ability` creation for each rule's `subject` field.
+So, it's important to handle string or classes if you plan to use it as subject types

 The same can be achieved using `defineAbility` function: